awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. From the temporary instance, use the following command to update `authorized_keys` on the mounted volume with the new public key from the `authorized_keys` for the temporary instance\.
 **Important**
 The following examples use the Amazon Linux user name `ec2-user`\.
-You may need to substitute a different user name, such as `ubuntu` for Ubuntu instances\.
+You might need to substitute a different user name, such as `ubuntu` for Ubuntu instances\.

    ```
    [ec2-user ~]$ cp .ssh/authorized_keys /mnt/tempvol/home/ec2-user/.ssh/authorized_keys